 You can’t go wrong with our above recommendations, but there are still a few things you should know before purchasing any 3D printer.
 We’ve broken down some of the most important features to keep an eye on, especially if it's your first time buying a 3D printer.

 For beginners seeking simplicity, both of our experts recommended a FDM (fused deposition modeling) 3D printer.
 FDM printers print using hot plastic extruded through the nozzle, and do not require safety gear to use.
 All of our recommendations are FDM printers.

-Our experts mentioned resin FFF (fused filament fabrication) printers as a good step-up for users wanting more detailed prints.
+Our experts mentioned resin MSLA printers as a good step-up for users wanting more detailed prints.
 Resin, however, is messier and requires more safety considerations, as the material is toxic in its liquid form.

 All 3D printers have a maximum volume, essentially, the largest object they can produce.
 Think about what kinds of objects you want to make.
 Then, check to see the printer you are interested in buying has an appropriately sized volume for your ideas.